-How far would you drive to find a less expensive used car?
+How far would you drive to find the most-affordable used cars in your area?

-Obviously, the answer depends on how much money you might save by going elsewhere.
+Obviously, the answer depends on how much money you might save by going somewhere other than the nearest dealership of your preferred brand or model.

 This is a question that Autolist.com tries to help you answer with its Affordability Rankings data tool.
 It’s not the easiest tool we’ve ever used, but the results can be interesting.